DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 # S3.
 Catacombs
 <span class="citation">This scene takes place in Chapter 13, Areas X31, X31a, and X31b.</span>
 ## S3a.
 Central Catacombs
-This area is largely as described in <span class="citation">X31.
-Central Catacombs (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X31CentralCatacombs">X31.
+Central Catacombs</a> (p.
 189)</span>.
 However, if the **death slaad** Nardag (currently located in [[#S3b.
 West Catacombs]]) hears the players enter, it uses its ***shapechange*** feature to assume the form of a young human woman and conceals its greatsword within one of the amber husks in the western catacomb alcoves.
 It then calls out to the players, hoping to lure them into a false sense of security.
 Read:

 <div class="description">
 <p>A trembling woman's voice calls out from the western corridor.
 "H-hello?
 Is someone there?"</p>